junhaiqi/TDFPSDesigner/README.md

         -iFL Specify the length of the flanking sequence in the barcode sequence.
 It needs to be specified when the length of the top flanking sequence is the same as the length of the tail flanking sequence for better detection of barcode fragment in nanopore signal.
         -t Specifies the number of threads, which affects the speed of extracting barcde signals.
         -oMN Specifies the prefix name of an output file, which contains a DTW distance matrix.
+        ```

+### 3. Secondary selection of barcodes based on edit distance
+    If necessary, we can filter barcodes again based on edit distance.
+    The following is a specific command line:
+    ```bash
+    python biSelectBaseEditDistance.py --fasta-file test_Fasta_mode.txt --edit-dist 12 --out-file test_again.fasta
+    ```
+    The parameter information about 'demultiplexingByNanoporeSinal.py' is as follows:
+    ```bash
+        --fasta-file FASTA_FILE
+                        It is the fasta file that contains short sequence fragments.
+        --edit-dist EDIT_DIST
+                                It is an edit distance threshold.
+        --out-file OUT_FILE   It is a fasta file to store the selected barcode sequence.
+        --thread-num THREAD_NUM
+                                It is the number of threads used to execute the task.
+    ```

 ## Example of running TDFPS-Designer
     We have provided two shell scripts, which give examples of designing barcode and demultiplexing based on TDFPS-Designer.
-The user can run the following script to select barcode in the 10-mer sequence space and select barcode based on '10mer_filter_results.fasta': bash runSelectBarcodeSeq_exmple.sh
+The user can run the following script to select barcode in the 10-mer sequence space and select barcode based on '10mer_filter_results.fasta':
+    ```bash
+        bash runSelectBarcodeSeq_exmple.sh
+    ```
-    In addition, users can run the following script to complete the demultiplexing of 'testData/testSigSet': bash runDemultiplexingByNanoporeSinal_example.sh
+    In addition, users can run the following script to complete the demultiplexing of 'testData/testSigSet':
+    ```bash
+        bash runDemultiplexingByNanoporeSinal_example.sh
+    ```
 ## Test Data
 ### 1. Data for testing TDFPS-Designer
     All the data used to test the TDFPS-Designer and output files of the TDFPS-Designer are in folder 'testData'.
 In addition, folder tempoutput contains intermediate files output by TDFPS-Designer(txt file about DTW distance matrix).